-Brad Hughes was elected to his fourth term as Montrose County Assessor in November of 2018.
-He is currently running for a fifth term in 2022.
+Brad Hughes was elected to his fifth term as Montrose County Assessor in November of 2022.
 Prior to becoming Assessor in 2006, he served for 8 years as the Chief Deputy Assessor and Chief Appraiser for Montrose County.
 Before coming to Montrose, he was employed as a Commercial Appraiser in Mesa County and as the Chief Appraiser in Ouray County.
 He has also worked as a Residential Appraiser in both Routt and Jefferson Counties.
 In all, Brad has more than 30 years experience in 5 different Colorado Assessors' Offices.

 He started his assessment career at the entry level position and through hard work, dedication and commitment has advanced to the position of Assessor.
 Working in these diverse offices has prepared him to run an efficient, productive, and professional office.
 Brad has vast experience in the areas of assessment, appraisal, management, budgeting, Colorado property tax law, and public relations.

 He is also a member of the International Association of Assessing Officers, the Appraisal Institute, the Colorado Association of Tax Appraisers and the Colorado Assessors' Association.
-Within the CAA, he chairs the Resolutions Committee and serves on the Agricultural, AOY, Legislative, GIS, Education, and IAAO Committees.
-Also, he currently serves as Montrose County’s representative on the Montrose Urban Renewal Authority board.
+Within the CAA, he chairs the Resolutions Committee and serves on the Agricultural, AOY, Legislative, GIS, Education, and IAAO committees.
+He is a board member for the Colorado Coalition of Appraisers and is a member of the Colorado Chapter of the Appraisal Institute’s Education Committee.
+Also, he currently serves as Montrose County’s representative on the Montrose Urban Renewal Authority Board.
 In 2011, Brad was awarded "Assessor of the Year" by his peers in the Colorado Assessors' Association.

 Brad enjoys a wide array of activities including hunting, fishing, camping, riding ATVs, and collecting antique tools.
 He was raised on a horse ranch outside the Denver/Boulder area and relocated to the Montrose area with his wife Vanessa in 1993.
-They have two sons, both currently attending college.
+They have two sons.